konpyutaika/nifikop/site/docs/5_references/1_nifi_cluster/2_read_only_config.md

 readOnlyConfig:
   # MaximumTimerDrivenThreadCount define the maximum number of threads for timer driven processors available to the system.
   maximumTimerDrivenThreadCount: 30
-  # MaximumEventDrivenThreadCount define the maximum number of threads for event driven processors available to the system.
+  # MaximumEventDrivenThreadCount define the maximum number of threads for event driven processors available to the system (@DEPRECATED.
+This has no effect from NiFiKOp v1.9.0 or later).
   maximumEventDrivenThreadCount: 10
   # Logback configuration that will be applied to the node
   logbackConfig: